taeyoungP/Regex_Tutorial/Regex_Tutorial.md

 ```
     /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
 ```
-in the second group bracket expression, it has '\d' which matches to number number [0-9]
+in the second group bracket expression, it has '\d' which matches to number [0-9]

-### The OR Operator

-Regex has

 ### Flags
 Regex has option to add flags which provides extra functionality or limit to the expression.
 Unlike other regex components, flag must be added after end of the literal slash.

-Belows are few options of flags:
+Belows are some options of flags:

 * g —Global search: the regex should be tested against all possible matches in a string.